mirkhalilrehman/Homeprice-prediction/README.md

 👩‍💻 Contributions are welcome!
 Feel free to open issues, suggest improvements, or submit pull requests.
 📖 Check out the wiki for detailed documentation and guidelines.
-Future Roadmap:

-📈 Real-time Data Integration
-📱 Deployment as a Web/Mobile Application
-🌐 Integration of Additional Features
-Acknowledgments:

-🙏 We acknowledge the contribution of the open-source community and welcome collaboration.
-License:
-This project is licensed under the MIT License.

-Stay Connected:

-Follow us for updates!
-Twitter
-LinkedIn
 Let's reshape the future of real estate together! 🏠